William C. Harrop: Foreign Service career

-While Harrop insisted on treating this as some personal vendetta by Senator Helms, the reality is that the Helms amendment was fully supported by the entire Committee on Foreign Relations, the House Foreign Affairs and Government Operations committees.
-In 1982 the GAO has issued a report pointing out that an Inspector General who was a Foreign Service officer seeking an onward assignment and who was, like Harrop, a key participant in management decisions lacked the requisite independence to meet US Government standards to conduct audits and investigations.
+While Harrop insisted on treating this as some personal vendetta by Senator Helms, the reality is that the Helms amendment was fully supported by the entire Committee on Foreign Relations, as well as the House Foreign Affairs and Government Operations committees.
+In 1982, the GAO had issued a report pointing out that an Inspector General who was a Foreign Service officer seeking an onward assignment and who was, like Harrop, a key participant in management decisions lacked the requisite independence to meet US Government standards to conduct audits and investigations.
 The GAO quoted a member of Harrop's own staff who told the GAO "'the name of the game' in the IG office is making contacts to try to get a good assignment after leaving that office.
 It was his opinion that, as a result, no one in the IG office wants to push big problems through the system because it would be like 'shooting yourself in the foot' (that is, jeopardizing your chances of getting a good assignment after the IG tour)."
 GAO, State Department’s Office of Inspector General Should Be More Independent and Effective, AFMD-83-56 (Washington, D.C.: June 2, 1982).

 One sees the problem in Harrop's subsequent career.
 He lobbied hard for another ambassadorship and was rewarded when he was recommended as the next ambassador to Zaire.
-He served from January 28, 1988 to May 18, 1991.
+He served from January 28, 1988, to May 18, 1991.
 Harrop's confirmation was difficult, as U.S. policy in Congo was highly controversial and Helms placed a hold on Harrop's nomination.
 After finally being confirmed, Harrop went to Kinshasa, then dominated by General Mobutu Sese Seko.

 After returning to the United States, Harrop was informed that he was one of the candidates for Pakistan or Israel.
 Eventually, Harrop was appointed ambassador to Israel, his final posting; Harrop succeeded William Andreas Brown in the post.
-He served from January 21, 1992 to May 7, 1993.
+He served from January 21, 1992, to May 7, 1993.
 Important events during Harrop's tenure included the Dotan affair, the recognition of the PLO by Israel for the first time, and the beginning of the talks that led to the Oslo I Accord.